Exiaee/NYCY-PP25-1st-group-Final-Project/pHash_Generation_Serial_OpenMP_GCC_O3/README.md

 This project benchmarks perceptual hash (pHash) similarity comparisons using different parallel processing approaches in C++:

-- Serial implementation
+- Serial implementation with `-O3` optimization
-- OpenMP-based parallelism
+- OpenMP-based parallelism with `-O3` optimization
 - Compiled with `-O3` optimization using GCC

 ## Overview